manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

-The hashmap holds our modula and reciprocals.
+The hashmap holds our moduli and reciprocals.

-For my C solution, I spent some time trying to get glib.c running on macOS before deciding an array of size 24 (or 240, or 2400) really shouldn't be a problem in C, but since hashmaps are easy in Perl, do what's easy.
+For my C solution, I spent some time trying to get glib.c running on macOS before deciding an array of size 24 (or 240, or 2400, ...) really shouldn't be a problem in C, but since hashmaps are easy in Perl, do what's easy.

 I had to `no warnings 'uninitialized';` since I have `use warnings; use strict;` above, and here I want to treat unseen keys as having value 0.
 That surprised me a little since apparently we can increment uninitialized values without issue, but I can see some sense in it.
-The latter case is surely much more common, and would seem much more likely to be intended behavior rather than a bug.
+The latter case is surely much more common, and would seem much more likely to be the intended behavior.

 ### Prolog